Don't Worry Darling: Critics mixed as Olivia Wilde film with Harry Styles premieres

 "Harry Styles doesn't feel up to the material here, with leaden line delivery and a lack of light and shade making his scenes opposite Pugh fall flat," wrote Steph Green.

-The Independent's Geoffrey Macnab also gave the film three stars but described Styles as "charisma-free".
+The Independent's Geoffrey Macnab also gave the film three stars but described Styles as "charisma-free" and the movie as "a messy, convoluted affair".

-"This isn't the disaster that some predicted - but it is a messy, convoluted affair with some very contrived plotting," he went on.

-There was more praise for Pugh in USA Today's review by Brian Truitt, however: "Pugh, like she's done with Black Widow, Midsommar and others, continues to make everything she's in better - and, boy howdy, it's needed here as the plot grows more convoluted."
+USA Today's Brian Truitt, praised the leading actress, saying: "Pugh, like she's done with Black Widow, Midsommar and others, continues to make everything she's in better - and, boy howdy, it's needed here as the plot grows more convoluted."

 'A shame'